 Dr. Moldover is a NIST Fellow and a Fellow of both the American Physical Society and the Acoustical Society of America.
-He received the Touloukian Award from the ASME and numerous awards from NIST and the US Department of Commerce.
+He received the Touloukian Award from the ASME, the Helmholtz-Rayleigh Interdisciplinary Silver Medal from the Acoustical Society of America and numerous awards from NIST and the US Department of Commerce.